 WHAT IS MEAD?

-Mead is the most ancient form of alcoholic drink and is finally experiencing a resurgence in popularity.
+Commonly known as Ambrosia, Nectar of the Gods, Drink of the Vikings and Honey-Wine, Mead is the most ancient form of alcoholic drink.
+It is the stuff of myth & legend and is experiencing a huge resurgence in popularity.
 We are proud to be part of this long-awaited renaissance.
-We have four categories of our Meads, designed to introduce cautious newcomers to the Mead experience as well as delight Mead aficionados.

 THE SWEET TRUTH